Catholic Church in China

 The Catholic Church (Tiānzhǔ jiào (天主教, Religion of the Lord of Heaven), after the Chinese term for the Christian God) first appeared in China upon the arrival of John of Montecorvino in China proper during the Yuan dynasty; he was the first Catholic missionary in the country, and would become the first bishop of Khanbaliq (1271–1368).

 The Jesuit Matteo Ricci was successful in Catholic missionary work in China.
 His approach viewed certain Confucian and Chinese folk practices as non-religious in nature and therefore compatible with Catholic practice.
 Other missionaries objected to this approach and after the hundred year long Chinese Rites controversy, the Vatican ordered the Jesuits to abandon the culturally accommodating approach Ricci had developed.

 After the Chinese Communist Party (CCP) won the Chinese Civil War, Catholic and Protestant missionaries were expelled from the country.
 In 1957, the CCP established the Chinese Catholic Patriotic Association (CCPA) in Beijing, which rejects the authority of the Holy See and appoints its own preferential bishops.
+Catholics in the People's Republic of China are divided between the official CCPA and an underground church that which sees itself as loyal to the Holy See and refuses to recognize government-appointed bishops.
 In September 2018, China and the Holy See reached a provisional agreement giving the Pope the power to veto any bishop which the Chinese government recommends.
 The parties have extended the provisional agreement twice, most recently in October 2024.

-Chinese terms
+Terminology

 Terms used to refer to God in Chinese differ even among Christians.

 Arriving in China during the Tang dynasty, the earliest Christian missionaries from the Church of the East referred to their religion as Jǐngjiào (景教, literally, "bright teaching").
 Originally, some Catholic missionaries and scholars advanced the use of Shàngdì (上帝, literally, "The Emperor from Above"), as being more native to the Chinese language.
 Other Catholic missionaries coined the neologism Tiānzhǔ (天主, literally, "Lord of Heaven") which became the dominant usage.
 Within the Catholic Church, the term 'gōngjiào' (公教, literally "universal teaching") is not uncommon, this being also the original meaning of the word "catholic".
 When Protestants arrived in China in the 19th century, they favored Shangdi over Tianzhu.
 Many Protestants use Shén (神), which generically means "god" or "spirit" (although Catholic priests are called shénfù (神父, literally "spiritual father")), or Yēhéhuá (耶和華, a transliteration of Jehovah).
 Meanwhile, the Mandarin Chinese translation of Jesus, used by all Christians, is Jīdū (基督).